Gasoline and Diesel Advanced Technology Vehicles

 Gasoline and diesel require different engine technology, so cars and trucks will use one fuel or the other, never both.

 - Advanced Transmissions: The advanced electronics in today's vehicles can optimize gear shifting for improved fuel efficiency.
 Six-, 7-, and 8-speed automatic transmissions are now available, with even more gears being added to newer models.
-Continuously variable transmissions (CVTs) can change seamlessly through an infinite number of gears.
+Continuously variable transmissions (CVTs) can change seamlessly through an infinite number of effective gear ratios.
 Transmissions with more gears allow the engine to run at its most efficient speed more often, improving fuel economy.

 - Cylinder Deactivation: Cylinder deactivation "turns off" some of the engine's cylinders when they are not needed.
 This temporarily and seamlessly turns an 8- or 6-cylinder engine into a more efficient 4- or 3-cylinder engine.